Image

 Get Started

-Weapons Crime Attorney in Smithville, MO: What is Considered a Weapons Crime in Missouri?
+Weapons Crime Attorney in Smithville, MO: What Counts as a Weapons Crime in Missouri?

-Our experienced Smithville, MO weapons crime attorneys have seen it all—from minor infractions to serious felony gun cases.
-We have handled the following types of cases and more:
+Our Smithville, MO weapons crime attorneys have handled the following types of cases and more:

 Under Missouri Revised Statute § 571.070, possessing a firearm becomes illegal if: